winkar/winkar_emacs/README.md

 project manager

 # monokai colortheme
-or you can choose solarized
+or you can choose solarized , or anyother u like

 # smartparens